-On May 13, 2014 upon recommendation of the Compensation Committee, the Board approved an award of stock options to be granted to each director then in office for their services rendered during the remainder of 2014.
-On May 13, 2014, each Director was awarded options to purchase 20,000 shares of Common Stock, which each director elected to receive as 4,000 shares of Restricted Common Stock.
-Such shares were issued at a per share price of \$42.61, the NYSE closing price of the Company's Common Stock on May 13, 2014.
-One-third of these shares of Restricted Common Stock vested on November 13, 2014, one-third will vest on May 13, 2015 and one-third will vest on May 13, 2016.
+On November 3, 2015, upon recommendation of the Compensation Committee, the Board approved an award of Restricted Common Stock to be granted to Mr. Huang as a new Board member for his services rendered for the remainder of 2015.
+The number of shares of Restricted Common Stock awarded was determined by dividing \$170,000 by the closing price of the Company's Common Stock on the grant date of \$59.81 and pro-rated for his time served in 2015.
+Mr. Huang was allowed to take these shares as options to purchase shares of Common Stock equal to five times the number of shares of Restricted Common Stock that would have been awarded.
+Mr. Huang was awarded 473 shares of Restricted Common Stock under this award.
+Such shares were granted at a per share price of \$59.81, the NYSE closing price of the Company's Common Stock on November 3, 2015.
+One-third of these shares of Restricted Common Stock will vest on May 3, 2016, one-third will vest on November 3, 2016 and one-third will vest on November 3, 2017.